 I read this book in two sittings.
 Henry’s first years at Westish fly by until slowing down around the events of his junior year.
 The final quarter is impossible to put down because, as you might expect, it culminates in a series of hugely important games as most sports books do.
-I was initially nervous about this ending as there are really only two ways it can go: they win the big game or they lose and it was hard to imagine that either of these endings could be satisfying.
-While it ends in surprising enough fashion to not be anti-climatic, it can still be considered a cop-out.
-After the game, the final scenes verge too far on the ludicrous side of things and they muddied my opinion of the book overall.
+I was initially nervous about this ending as there are really only two ways it can go: they win the big game, or they lose, and it was hard to imagine that either of these endings could be satisfying.
+While it ends in surprising enough fashion to not be anticlimactic, it can still be considered a cop-out.
+After the game, the final scenes verge too far on the ludicrous side of things, and they muddied my opinion of the book overall.

 Somehow, I’m becoming more critical of this book the more time I sit and think about it.
 In the moment, however, it was a book that I tore through it until it was so late that I wouldn’t be able to go to work in the morning if I continued.
 That says something for it.

-Overall: 3.3.
-There’s nothing egregiously wrong with it.
+Overall: 3.3 (out of 5.0) There’s nothing egregiously wrong with it.
 If you could fix the dialogue, it would be worth another half point, but it’s a fun trip all the same.